Dan "Two Dogs" Hampton: Iraq War

 Hampton's experience in the Iraq War actually begins with his role in the September 11th attacks.
 The squadron he was assigned to had just returned from a deployment in Southwest Asia two days prior to the attacks.
 Hampton had just conducted a routine mission, and upon landing heard about the event.
 He said "We all thought it was an accident .. but after staring at the flat-screen picture of UA flight 175 hitting the South Tower, it became obvious this was no accident".
 Hampton also describes how he was ordered to return to the skies above American airspace, where he flew alongside a Delta Airlines flight that had "a hundred faces pressed against the windows watching me watch them".

 Hampton flew with the 77th Fighter Squadron during the Iraq War where he and his squadron were charged with destroying SAM sites and providing close air support.
-He earned his second Distinguished Flying Cross with Valor on March 24 near Nasiriyah, Iraq, by flying at 50 feet through a sandstorm to strafe an enemy armored column that was attempting to surround a cut off company of the 3rd Battalion/2nd Marines.
+He earned his second Distinguished Flying Cross with Valor on March 24 near Nasiriyah, Iraq, by flying at 50 feet through a sandstorm to strafe an enemy armored column that was attempting to surround and cut off company of the 3rd Battalion/2nd Marines.
 His actions saved Marine lives and prevented the Iraqis from annihilating the beleaguered American unit.